aelavender/intro-to-sql-2/slides.md

 ## Let's get connected!

-TODO Add connection info and image here
+:note:

+Walk through connecting via MySQL Workbench.
+This may take a while.

 ---

 ## About our data

-This is _real data_ from [Stack Overflow](https://data.stackexchange.com)!
+This is **real data** from [Stack Overflow](https://data.stackexchange.com)!

 - Stack Overflow is a Q&A website.
-- Users can create post questions and answers to those questions
+- *Users* can create post *Questions*, and other users can respond with *Answers*
-- Questions can be tagged with categories
+- Questions can be *Tagged* with categories
-- Users can vote on both questions and answers
+- Users can *Vote* on both questions and answers
-  - The number of Upvotes and Downvotes result in a question or answer's "score"
+  - The number of *UpVotes* and *DownVotes* result in a question or answer's *Score*
-  - The person who asked the question can choose which response best answered the question
+  - The person who asked the question can choose which answer to *Accept* as the best answer to the question
-  - Users gain "reputation" for getting upvoted and for getting their answer accepted
+  - Users gain *Reputation* for getting UpVoted and for getting their answer accepted

 ---